kiminh/qlib/docs/component/estimator.rst

     The rolling trainer will use the rolling iterator of the data processor to split data for rolling training.

-User can specify `trainer` through the configuration file:
+Users can specify `trainer` through the configuration file:

 .. code-block:: YAML